pooyanrg/CAB/README.md

+# CAB

-# Co-Attention Bottleneck: Explainable and Causal Attention Emerged from Transformers Trained to Detect Images Changes
+Official implementation of paper Co-Attention Bottleneck: Explainable and Causal Attention Emerged from Transformers Trained to Detect Images Changes

 ## Requirements